The Peloponnesian War (wargame): Description

 The Peloponnesian War is a two-player board wargame where one player controls the forces of Athens, and the other the Spartan forces.
 Although the game has a 22" x 28" hex grid map, only 270 counters, and rules characterized as "simplistic", it is a long game, estimated at 8 or more hours.
 Much of the strategy concerns logistics, including troop mobilization and funding.
 Troop supply also must be maintained by controlling cities and naval supply lanes.
 Each turn in the game represents one year, and the game ends after 27 turns.
 There are also rules for a three-player game, where the third player controls the Peloponnesian states other than Sparta.

 Publication history

 In the mid-1970s, Stephen Newberg was working on his Master's thesis in ancient history while in the Canadian Armed Forces.
 He designed The Peloponnesian War as an outgrowth of his scholarly work, later commenting, "Athens and Sparta, at first glance, display the classic confrontation between a democracy and a dictatorship, a seapower and a land power.
 An ideal, and often-touted direct analogy to the modern standoff between the United States and Soviet Russia during the Cold War."

-Newberg found Simulations Canada in 1977 to publish The Peloponnesian War as a ziplock bag game.
+Newberg founded Simulations Canada in 1977 to publish The Peloponnesian War as a ziplock bag game.
 Five years later, a second edition with new counters and revised rules was published as a boxed set.